IshanBisht/Online-voting-system-using-python/README.md

 - To run this project, first download install **Python3** from <a href="https://www.python.org/downloads">here</a>.

-- After successful installation, Connect to the internet and open terminal/command prompt in the current folder and type this command ```pip install -r requirements.txt```.
+- After successful installation, Connect to the internet and open terminal/command prompt in the current folder and type this command ```setup.py```.

 - If all the neccessary packages and libraries will be installed succesfully, then only move to next step.